joao-miguel-inacio/demon-slayer-dodging/README.md

 ## Player :smiling_face_with_three_hearts:
 ![Tanjiro](./assets/images/read-me-tanjiro.png)

 We will be playing as Tanjiro Kamado!
 After trying to draw different stances on paint for what felt like 1-2 days, @[Flow-fly](https://github.com/Flow-Fly) introduced me to sprites.
-Talk about game changer! :sunglasses:
+Talk about game changer!
+Merci! :sunglasses:

 Using the arrow keys and W, S, A, D we will be able to control Tanjiro's movement and we will be using our frameCounter to animate our movement.